Hammerwood Park: 1800–1921: Victorian estate

-John Dorrien Magens sold Hammerwood to Oswald Augustus Smith (1826–1902; of Smith's Bank, later part of NatWest) in June 1864 for £37,250 (equating to approximately £3.3 million in 2021 pounds), of which £10,000 was for the timber.
-In 1865, the Smiths contracted S. S. Teulon with the intention of remodelling the house to their taste.
+John Dorrien Magens sold Hammerwood to Oswald Augustus Smith (1826–1902; of Smith's Bank, later part of NatWest) in June 1864 for £37,250, of which £10,000 was for the timber.
+In 1865, the Smiths engaged S. S. Teulon with the intention of remodelling the house to their taste.
 Amongst other more subtle changes to the building, this included raising the attic over the central block to create a low third floor, whilst preserving Latrobe's façade.
-Work began on 8 May 1865; scholars Snadon and Fazio comment that "Teulon integrated his additions so carefully with the existing fabric that it is difficult at first glance to discern them".
+Work began on 8 May 1865; scholars Snadon and Fazio aver that "Teulon integrated his additions so carefully with the existing fabric that it is difficult at first glance to discern them."

-The great day.
-Mr Christian, the architect from the Ecclesiastical Commissioners, came down to inspect the church and pronounced it in order.
-The annual Boat Race came off this morning and Oxford won ... the Liberals have gained more seats ...
-All went very well.
-May God bless our church now dedicated to the high and holy use of teaching His truth.
+Maintaining the 2,510 acre estate of parkland, arable farmland and woods, Smith also installed a gas system for the lighting of the house, and fully insulated the newly raised roof.

-— Extract from Oswald Augustus Smith's diary on the commissioning of St Stephen's Church, Hammerwood, 22 March 1881.
+The Smiths were also considerable local philanthropists.
+An 1893 article described the estate under Smith as a largely self-contained community, referring to Hammerwood as "the centre of a little kingdom" of which Smith was "the reigning monarch," noting its own workers' housing, school, and church.

-Whilst maintaining the 2000 acre estate of parkland, arable farmland and woods, Oswald Augustus also installed a gas system for the lighting of the house, and fully insulated the newly raised roof.
-Initially paying for a Chapel of Ease for the three local parishes of East Grinstead, Forest Row and Hartfield, in 1873, he provided for a village school for 100 children; in 1875 for the Vicarage; in 1880 for St Stephen's Church, Hammerwood, to the design of E. P. Loftus Brock, at the cost of £7,431, the first vicar being Rev. Clement Colby Woodland of Corpus Christi College, Cambridge; in 1892 for the rebuilding of St Peter's Church, Holtye in memory of his late wife (Rose Sophia Vansittart, 1832–1892); in 1893 for the rebuilding of the Countess of Thanet's Almshouses on Holtye Common, and at the end of the 19th century for a new building for the Queen Victoria Hospital in East Grinstead.
+First paying for a Chapel of Ease for the three local parishes of East Grinstead, Forest Row and Hartfield, in 1873, the Smiths commissioned Richard Norman Shaw to design a village school and chapel for 100 children; in 1875 for the Vicarage; and in 1880 for St Stephen's Church, Hammerwood, to the design of E. P. Loftus Brock.
+In 1892, Oswald Augustus provided for the rebuilding of St Peter's Church, Holtye, in memory of his late wife (Rose Sophia Vansittart, 1832–1892); in 1893 for the rebuilding of the Countess of Thanet's Almshouses on Holtye Common, and at the end of the 19th century for a new building for the Queen Victoria Hospital in East Grinstead.